-The third annual Hanzo + ACEDS survey is comprised of 16 mostly multiple-choice questions and only takes a couple of minutes to complete.
+The 16-question survey (with two additional questions optional) is once again comprised mostly of multiple-choice questions, and only takes a couple of minutes to complete.
 It covers topics including:

 - How integral collaboration platforms are to your organization today and in 12 months